 If there is anything we can help you with, please message us here.

-(1) The total cost of 100 psig compressed air has been calculated to be in the general range of 18 to 32 cents per 1,000 cubic foot.
+(1) The total cost of 100 psig compressed air is in the general range of 18 to 32 cents per 1,000 cubic feet.
 (Best Practices for Compressed Air Systems by Compressed Air Challenge. www.compressedairchallenge.org)